RandomSearch18/a-level-project/docs/readme.md

 #### Saving options as presets

-The app will support a variety of options, and each user might have their own preferred set of options.
+As discussed above, he UI will include a variety of options, and each user might have their own preferred set of options.
 They may have a few different preferred sets of options for different situations, e.g. walking at night, jogging, walking for pleasure.

 Saving options as "presets" that can be loaded as the start/end locations are being entered, or automatically loaded when the app starts.
 This will have a number of important advantages: